Using Config Pipelines config-pipelines

 A Cloud Manager config pipeline deploys configurations files (created in YAML format) to a target environment.
 A number of features in AEM as a Cloud Service can be configured in this way, including log forwarding, purge-related maintenance tasks, and several CDN features.

-This following sections of this document give an overview of important information regarding how Config Pipelines can be used and how configurations for them should be structured.
+This following sections of this document give an overview of important information regarding how config pipelines can be used and how configurations for them should be structured.
 It describes general concepts shared across either all or a subset of the features supported by config pipelines.

 Supported Configurations configurations

-The following table offers a comprehensive list of such configurations with links to to dedicated documentation describing its distinct configuration syntax and other information.
+The following table offers a comprehensive list of such configurations with links to dedicated documentation describing its distinct configuration syntax and other information.

 Type